-While Elia initially expected to already have some explicit bidding data as from 2022 (initial implementation date of the EU mFRR platform), the implementation has been rescheduled to 2023.
+While Elia initially expected to already have some explicit bidding for units larger as 25 MW5 data as from 2022 (initial implementation date of the EU mFRR platform), the implementation has been rescheduled to 2023.
 For this reason, it is not considered useful to conduct an update of the calculations at this point.
 Indeed, no substantial evolutions are expected to be observed while the limitations of the data persists.